 PATHWATER’s mission for beach & street cleanups

 It’s the right thing to do!
 In addition to the reasons above, the founders of PATHWATER have taken on the mission to sponsor and participate in beach cleanups because it’s imperative to the bigger picture - solving our plastics crisis.
-Our team at PATHWATER goes beyond selling a reusable solution to plastic pollution.
+Our team at PATHWATER goes beyond selling a reusable bottled water solution to plastic pollution.
 We get our hands dirty by cleaning up plastic messes to prevent it from ending up in the ocean.

 - We've done approximately 30 Beach Cleanups.